 For lunch, we stepped into a restaurant called – Casablanca and tried their lunch specials.
 We tried the Goulash soup.
 It was good and the menu prices were decently priced.

-Restaurants and Food:
+Restaurants and Food in Budapest:

 Food to Try: Goulash Soup (Beef Stew), Chicken paprikash (Chicken Paprika), Töltött káposzta (Stuffed cabbage), Lángos (fried bread dough), Chimney cake (Transylvanian specialty, famous as Hungary’s oldest pastry), Winter salami